hadiahmad06/osiris-workout-planner/README.md

    - If this is not possible, I can create my own dataset using statistics online regarding lifts, as well as user data.

 ## Recent Updates

+### Jan 13, 2024
+   - [`ProfileService`](Osiris/Models/User/ProfileService.swift) handles connection changes and updates locally only if Firestore changes are successful.
+   - [`ProfileService`](Osiris/Models/User/ProfileService.swift) was created to manage user connections and handle changes to connection requests.
+   - The method `pushChanges()` was created to ensure local changes reflect changes on the cloud
+   - `parseConnections()` initializes user connections, adding them to relevant categories to be displayed on SocialView (incomplete atm) (friends, inbound, outbound, blocked).

 ### Jan 12, 2024
    - Still figuring out local data